cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

 # Lecture Notes for the Continuation Course in Python
 {:.no_toc}

-Aarne Ranta
+Aarne Ranta,
-John J. Camilleri
+John J. Camilleri,
+Muhammad Mustafa Hassan

 ![Graph of tram network as produced by lab](app-shortest.png)